 Don't be drawn into arguments.
 Speak softly.
 Don't antagonize.
 Refuse to participate in criticism of management, the establishment, or other personnel.

 The Blind Guest:

 Seat blind people with a dog so that the dog will not be noticed.
 Never hover over blind customers.
 Always stand near enough to help if needed.
-Issue menus in Braille to the blind guest.
 Always make a blind customer feel appreciated and important.